Kameleoon/client-react/README.md

-# Kameleoon React/React Native SDK
+# Kameleoon React SDK

 ## Introduction

-Kameleoon React/React Native SDK is used to work with Kameleoon Feature Flags and Experiments.
+Kameleoon React SDK is used to work with Kameleoon Feature Flags and Experiments using native JavaScript or specific React Native APIs.
-Integration of this SDK on web/mobile is easy, and its footprint is low.
+The package provides a number of hooks and wrappers that can grant React oriented support for Kameleoon SDK when using it in React or React Native applications.

 This page describes the most basic configuration, for more in-depth review of all the hooks and configuration options follow [Official Kameleoon Documentation](https://developers.kameleoon.com/react-js-sdk.html)